 - Filter through a cheesecloth or clean white cloth

 Cheesecloth is great stuff to have around in a survival situation.
-I recommend having some on hand for water situations since you can quickly eliminate a lot of the worst debris and sediments.
+I recommend having some on hand for water purification situations since you can quickly eliminate a lot of the worst debris and sediments.

 - Use an aftermarket prefilter

-As stated before some filters like the MSR SweetWater have a pre-filter that eliminates large volumes of sediment from entering your main filter.
+As stated before some filters like the MSR Sweet Water have a pre-filter that eliminates large volumes of sediment from entering your main filter.
 Keep in mind this does slow down the rate at which you can filter water so

 - Never let a filter freeze

-If you are in a survival situation where you are forced to endure very cold temperatures then make sure all water is pumped out of your filter after each use, allow to dry when you can in a warmer environment, and/or make sure to pack it close enough to your body to keep it above freezing.
+If you are in a survival situation where you are forced to endure very cold temperatures then make sure all water is pumped out of your filter after each use, allow it to dry when you can in a warmer environment, and/or make sure to pack it close enough to your body to keep it above freezing.